 By default, the Classification Learner app creates models that assign the same penalty to all misclassifications during training.
 For a given observation, the app assigns a penalty of 0 if the observation is classified correctly and a penalty of 1 if the observation is classified incorrectly.
 In some cases, this assignment is inappropriate.
 For example, suppose you want to classify patients as either healthy or sick.
 The cost of misclassifying a sick person as healthy might be five times the cost of misclassifying a healthy person as sick.
 For cases where you know the cost of misclassifying observations of one class into another, and the costs vary across the classes, specify the misclassification costs before training your models.

-Custom misclassification costs are not supported for logistic regression models.
+Custom misclassification costs are not supported for logistic regression or neural network models.

 In the Classification Learner app, in the Options section of the Classification Learner tab, select Misclassification Costs.
 The app opens a dialog box that shows the default misclassification costs (cost matrix) as a table with row and column labels determined by the classes in the response variable.
 The rows of the table correspond to the true classes, and the columns correspond to the predicted classes.
 You can interpret the cost matrix in this way: the entry in row i and column j is the cost of misclassifying ith class observations into the jth class.
 The diagonal entries of the cost matrix must be 0, and the off-diagonal entries must be nonnegative real numbers.